 If respiratory function continues to deteriorate despite hospital treatment, patients require admission to an intensive care unit for frequent respiratory status monitoring and possible ventilator assistance.

-Eagle Telemedicine for pulmonology provides physicians that regularly work with COPD at all stages and is skilled in working closely with onsite teams performing invasive procedures.
+Eagle Telemedicine for pulmonology provides pulmonary critical care physicians that regularly work with COPD at all stages and is skilled in working closely with onsite teams performing invasive procedures.
 If the hospital doesn’t have an ICU, the TelePulmonologist can provide high-level treatment and consult with additional specialists as necessary.

 Interstitial lung disease (ILD) refers to diseases that cause scarring (fibrosis) of the lungs, making breathing difficult.
 Lung damage from ILDs will worsen over time, and is typically irreversible.
 Patients with COVID-19 and ILD have increased risk of death.